Hung Up: Conception

-Release and reception

 Madonna was also associated with the editing process of the video.
 She was Renck's editing supervisor.
 Madonna wanted a raw documentary look for the video which allowed her to be portrayed more realistically.
 Regarding the making of "Hung Up", Renck said that it was a massive work to undertake, "It's like you form this little family that's flourished and prospered for the month, and then you chop it down like a tree, [...]
 You come out with a sense of yearning and longing, like, 'Can we just do that again?
 Please?'"

+Synopsis and reception

 The video starts with Madonna entering and turning the lights on in a ballet studio carrying a boombox.
 She presses the play button on the boombox as the clock ticking sound of the music starts.
 Wearing a pink leotard, Madonna starts gyrating to the music while doing warm up exercises.
 The scene interchanges with a group of people on a rooftop who start dancing to the music while listening to a similar boombox.
 They also display aspects of the physical discipline Parkour, while climbing over buildings and jumping from staircases.
 As the song starts, Madonna dances to the music in the ballet studio.
 The second verse shows her continuing dancing while the people from the street take their boombox and board a taxi.
 Scenes are interspersed with people dancing in a Chinese restaurant and Parisian streets.
 In the meantime, Madonna finishes her dances in the ballet studio, drops her towel, changes her clothes and comes out on the street.
 The people in the taxi, exit the cab and take the Underground instead.
 After another round of dancing in the train, the intermediate music starts.
 Madonna is shown hugging, dancing, and conversing with choreographers on a deserted alleyway and riding on a boombox.
-As the song starts again, Madonna and the people from the street, who act as her background dancers, all dance on a Dance Dance Revolution machine in a gaming parlor.
+As the song starts again, Madonna and the people from the street, who act as her background dancers, all dance on a Dancing Stage machine in a gaming parlor.
 The video ends showing Madonna lying on the ballet studio floor.
 The video was nominated for five awards at the 2006 MTV Video Music Awards including Best Female Video, Dance Video, Pop Video, Best Choreography and the Video of the Year award although it did not win any of them.
 In 2009, the video was included on Madonna's compilation, Celebration: The Video Collection.